microsoft/pxt/docs/defining-blocks.md

 Other optional attributes can also be used:
 * `blockExternalInputs=` forces `External Inputs` rendering
 * `icon` icon character from the icon font to display
+* `advanced=true` causes this block to be placed under the parent category's "More..." subcategory.
+Useful for hiding advanced or rarely-used blocks by default

 ## Block syntax